IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 207

 Description
-: Link Access Procedure, Balanced (LAPB), as specified by ITU-T Recommendation X.25 , preceded with a one-octet pseudo-header with a zero value meaning received by this host (DCE->DTE) and a non-zero value meaning sent by this host (DTE->DCE)
+: X.25 LAPB, with a direction header
 {: spacing="compact"}